imhilla/facebook-clone/README.md

 - Created Entity Relationship Diagram of the app.
 - This means defining the relationships between different models in the app.

-###  Friendships v1
+###  Functionalities added

+This is a forked repository.
+So, some changes are added to existing project.
+Next functionalities are added;

-- Created the friendship model with associations and all requested features for friendships
+- Created the friendship model with associations and all requested features for friendships.
-- Added the friendship invitation feature
+- Added the friendship invitation feature.
-- Added friendship invitation feature
+- Added friendship invitation feature.
 - For pending friendship invitation we added a feature to accept or reject an invitation.
 - Added the number of likes functionality.
 - On post timeline a user can see the most recent posts from only friends list.

 ### Tests